bigpandaio/ansible-workshop/workshop/6_Advanced-Roles.md

 #### Show me some!

-Well that's for the next Ansible Hands on Workshop!
+Well that's for the next Ansible Hands on Workshop (That's the [Apprentice / 102](https://github.com/bigpandaio/ansible-workshop/tree/apprentice-workshop-docker))!

 But you can peek a bit at [our examples](https://github.com/bigpandaio/ansible-workshop/tree/07-roles-dep/ansible) or the official [Ansible examples](https://github.com/ansible/ansible-examples)